moments-behavior/orange/README.md

 8. ENET

 ## Build instructions
-0. If you wish to skip the build process, an Ubuntu image is availalbe which has preinstalled `orange` and the labeling app `red`.
+0. If you wish to skip the build process, an Ubuntu image is available with preinstalled `orange` and the labeling app `red`.
 Please contact the developer for accessing the image and follow instructions [here](docs/clonezilla_image.md).

 1. Install CUDA (the software has been tested with version 12.x) and Emergent camera SDK.
 Follow instructions in [`docs/install_linux_cuda_eSDK.md`](docs/install_linux_cuda_eSDK.md).
 Make sure you can stream all cameras individually with Emergent `eCapture`.